-National Policy Freight Action Plan for Scotland, 2006 103 Vision Aims and objectives This Action Plan supports the National Transport Strategy and, in turn, the Framework for Economic Development in Scotland, Scotland's Sustainable Development Strategy, Scotland's Climate Change Programme and the Air Quality Strategy.
+National Policy Freight Action Plan for Scotland, 2006 Vision Aims and objectives This Action Plan supports the National Transport Strategy and, in turn, the Framework for Economic Development in Scotland, Scotland's Sustainable Development Strategy, Scotland's Climate Change Programme and the Air Quality Strategy.
 "Working in partnership with business and industry, our vision is for Scotland to be a place where the movement of freight through the entire supply chain is efficient and sustainable, on a transport infrastructure that is integrated and flexible - thus allowing Scotland's businesses to compete and grow in a global economy."
 To enhance Scotland's competitiveness To support the development of the freight industry in Scotland To maintain and improve the accessibility of rural and remote areas To minimise the adverse impact of freight movements on the environment in particular through the reduction in emissions and noise To ensure freight transport policy integration.
-Relevance to Last Mile Logis tics DIRECT - last mile
+Relevance to Last Mile Logistics DII DIRECT - last mile The Action Plan outlines a number of different activities addressing the wider freight industry including logistics:

 The Action Plan outlines a number of different activities addressing the wider freight industry including infrastructure, and skills and employment.
-It also specifies elements with direct influence on last mile logistics:
+It also specifies elements with direct influence on last mile